Website icon Xpert.Digital

 Industrial electricity prices

-Electricity prices for household customers
+Electricity prices for residential customers

 Electricity prices for commercial and industrial customers in Germany until 2020